-Bradley Palmer State Park and Willowdale State Forest, both are under the jurisdiction of the Massachusetts Department of Conservation and Recreation with State ownership of land, which confers a high degree of protection.
-Both contain miles of trails for walking, hiking, biking, horseback riding, snowshoeing and crosscountry skiing, along with opportunities for canoeing.
+- Bradley Palmer State Park and Willowdale State Forest, both are under the jurisdiction of the Massachusetts Department of Conservation and Recreation with State ownership of land, which confers a high degree of protection.
+Both contain miles of trails for walking, hiking, biking, horseback riding, snowshoeing and cross-country skiing, along with opportunities for canoeing. - Ipswich River Wildlife Sanctuary, owned and managed by the Massachusetts Audubon Society, for a nominal fee, provides access to an additional 10 miles of walking trails and opportunities for canoeing.

-- Ipswich River Wildlife Sanctuary, owned and managed by the Massachusetts Audubon Society, for a nominal fee, provides access to an additional 10 miles of walking trails and opportunities for canoeing. - The all-volunteer Topsfield Rail Trail Committee is well along in the process of transforming the abandoned 3.9 mile rail corridor into a recreational path known as the Topsfield Linear Common.
+- The all-volunteer Topsfield Rail Trail Committee is well along in the process of transforming the abandoned 3.9 mile rail corridor into a recreational path known as the Topsfield Linear Common.
 At the end of 2010 2.3 miles have been completed.
 Funds for this project, as well as continuing maintenance, have been raised through grants (including those from the Rivers and Trails program from the Dept. of Conservation and Recreation, gifts and the generosity of volunteer labor including senior interns from the Masconomet Regional high school.
 The remaining 1.6 miles has a grass surface with a well-worn track in the center.
-The Town is waiting for a lease from National Grid, the owner, to finish the trail with a stone dust surface. - Donibristle Reservation, owned by Essex County Greenbelt, combined with the connected public trail at English Commons, provide more than 3 miles of trails for walking, running, horseback riding, snow shoeing, and cross-country skiing.
+The Town is waiting for a lease from National Grid, the owner, to finish the trail with a stone dust surface.
+There are now 4 sets of solar powered crossing lights at trail crossings.
+Three of the four were installed by volunteers of the Rail Trail Committee. - Donibristle Reservation, owned by Essex County Greenbelt, combined with the connected public trail at English Commons, provide more than 3 miles of trails for walking, running, horseback riding, snow shoeing, and cross-country skiing.